AI-Researchers/KG-RL_Rec_Sys/README.md

 ## Parameter Settings
-For best results on dataset v3 use below parameter values: learning rate = 0.0001 number of epoch = 10
+For best results on RL-KG RecSys use below parameter values: learning rate = 0.0001 number of epoch = 10